 - Keep a healthy weight.
 Being overweight adds to your risk of high blood pressure.
 Ask your doctor if you need to lose weight.

 - Exercise every day.
 Moderate exercise can lower your risk of high blood pressure.
 Set some goals for yourself so that you can exercise safely and work your way up to exercising at least 30 minutes a day most days of the week.
-Check with your doctor before starting an exercise plan if you have any health problems that are not being treated.
+You should check with your doctor before starting an exercise plan if you have any health problems that are not being treated.
 You can find more information about exercise and physical activity from the National Institute on Aging at www.nia.nih.gov/Go4Life .

 - Eat a healthy diet.
 A diet rich in fruits, vegetables, whole grains, and low-fat dairy products may help to lower blood pressure.
 Ask your doctor about following a healthy diet.

 - Cut down on salt.
 Many Americans eat more salt (sodium) than they need.
 Most of the salt comes from processed food (for example, soup and baked goods).
 A low-salt diet might help lower your blood pressure.
 Talk with your doctor about eating less salt.

 - Drink less alcohol.
 Drinking alcohol can affect your blood pressure.
 Most men should not have more than two drinks a day; most women should not have more than one drink a day.

 - Don’t smoke.
 Smoking increases your risk for high blood pressure, heart disease, stroke, and other health problems.
 If you smoke, quit.

 - Get a good night’s sleep.
 Tell your doctor if you’ve been told you snore or sound like you stop breathing for moments when you sleep.
 This may be a sign of a problem called sleep apnea.
 Treating sleep apnea and getting a good night’s sleep can help to lower blood pressure.